 There are different backgrounds and family traditions.

-Homeschooling can be hard.
+Homeschooling can be challenging.

-Parenting is tough folks!
+Parenting is tough, folks!

 Can we agree to be a little kinder to ourselves as we parent and homeschool these wonderfully quirky kiddos of ours?